 Announcement Regarding California’s Drought Conditions

-- Limit watering your yard to two days per week.
+- Limit watering your yard to three days per week.

 - Fix any indoor or outdoor leaks within 5 days.